• THURNE MOUTH OPEN REGATTA 2023 •

 To volunteer please email skipper@ea-cc.org asap.
 If you have a preference on what you are willing to undertake, please let me know.

-10.00 am Position bridge (Tom Moore to lead) 4 volunteers with two powerful 4 wheel drive vehicles – one on rhond (Tom), one in field.
+10.00 am Position bridge (Tom Moore to lead) 4 volunteers with two powerful 4 wheel drive vehicles (or Tom’s tractor!) – one on rhond (Tom), one in field.

-9.30 am Moving in day – 12 people to help please.
+Thursday 25 May 10.00 am Main moving in day – 12 people to help please.
 Bring tools to help set up bar and stage.
 Cleaning team for table and chairs.
 Gazebo.
 Erect tent on point and set up equipment.
+Car park signage and fencing.
+Plus lots of other jobs!

-9.30 am to Midday 6 people to help please re stocking the bar and finishing any outstanding jobs from Wed.
+10.00 am 6 people to help pls.
+Jobs include stocking the Bar, putting out regatta signs etc plus any outstanding jobs from Thursday.

 As many people as possible to help with take down please including 2 - 3 people to supervise.